-Jeff’s Resurrections has been bringing some of the world’s finest cars back to life in a quiet corner of Central Texas for the past two decades.
+Jeff’s Resurrections has been bringing some of the world’s finest cars back to life in a quiet corner of Central Texas for almost three decades.
 Owner and lifelong car enthusiast Jeff Snyder founded the company back in 1990 as an auto restoration facility specializing in classic, exotic and antique vehicles.
 Coming from a family of funeral directors he attended Dallas Institute of Mortuary Science and looked set to follow in his grandfather and father’s footsteps but a passion for cars won over.
 Now with a full-time team of ten skilled mechanics, metal craftsmen, specialist re-finishers and detailers Jeff’s Resurrections offers complete mechanical and coachwork services.
 Our restoration work has won many awards as well as enjoying editorial coverage in renowned motoring and motorcycle magazines like Hemmings Sports & Exotic, Hemmings Muscle Machines, Jaguar Journal, Corvette Magazine and Cycle World.
 With premises encompassing 36,000 square feet of historic property that once housed a pre-war Dodge dealership, the shop is located in Taylor, Texas, a short drive from downtown Austin, Austin Bergstrom International Airport and the Circuit of the Americas.

 Jeff’s Resurrections also undertakes work on antique motorcycles.
-The team was responsible for the paintwork on the oldest Vincent Motorcycle in America, winner of the May 2014 Quail Motorcycle Gathering and on a Vincent Rapide, aka “Hellboy”, class winner at the May 2016 Quail Motorcycle Gathering.
+The team was responsible for the paintwork on the oldest Vincent Motorcycle in America, winner of the May 2014 Quail Motorcycle Gathering and on a Vincent Rapide, aka “Hellboy”, class winner at the May, 2016 Quail Motorcycle Gathering.